Operational Acceptance Testing Operational Acceptance Testing (OAT) is a software testing...

 Here are the reasons for using Kanban development method:

 The Kanban system recommends visualization of work.
 It suggests the use of the physical and the digital board.

-The Kanban card is an essential piece on the Kanban board as it represents the work that the team is working on.
+The Kanban cards are essential pieces on the Kanban board as it represent the work that the team is working on.
 These cards will have

 A column in Kanban board represents the work stage, and you can place a WIP (Work in Progress) limit on the column.
 The WIP limit means the maximum number of cards that can stay on that column.

-Since Kanban uses a pull-based system, as and when a developer is free, he/she can pull a card from the to-do column to the dev column.
+Since Kanban project management uses a pull-based system, as and when a developer is free, he/she can pull a card from the to-do column to the dev column.

 Each of these columns can have cards <=the WIP limit.
 The cards represent the actual work.

-The basic principal Kanban follows, "stop starting, start finishing".
+The basic principal Kanban follows is, "stop starting, start finishing".
 With the help of WIP limits, it gets more work done.
 There are customizable Kanban workflows and states available in any modern tool like JIRA.